 If you prefer to give in person, you can give cash or cheque in the multiple offering baskets located in the Worship Centre.

-Thank you for your interest in supporting the ministries of The Gathering!
+We are thankful for your support of the ministries of The Gathering!

 You are welcome to use cash, cheques (payable to The Gathering), or our convenient online giving option